deepakdec9/btp-uam/README.md

 - right click and run powershell script btp-user-management.ps1 to open GUI
 - when using first time enter your btp credentials and click reload data button to load the btp subaccounts and spaces
 - once loaded use the GUI to add remove uer access for all subaccounts or space with single click
+- (API endpoints can be adjusted as per your requirement in the script, just open and add/update/remove the endpoint in variable "$apiEndpoints")